Wildfires Rage As Heat Wave Stifles Western US, Canada - UrduPoint

 Wildfires Rage As Heat Wave Stifles Western US, Canada

-Sweltering conditions hit much of the Pacific seaboard and as far inland as the western edge of the Rocky Mountains on Saturday and Sunday, in a dramatic, prolonged heat wave experts attribute directly to climate change.
+Extreme heat conditions have reached as far inland as the edge of the Rocky Mountains in recent days, part of a dramatic heat wave that experts attribute directly to climate change.

-The US National Weather Service (NWS) had warned the dangerous temperatures will continue in the region for the early part of the week, forecasting highs of up to 115 degrees Fahrenheit (46 Celsius) in southern California, and issued a heat advisory for the Los Angeles area until Monday evening.
+The US National Weather Service (NWS) warned dangerous temperatures will continue in the region for the early part of the week, forecasting highs of up to 116 degrees Fahrenheit (47 Celsius) in southern California, and issued a heat advisory for communities outside Los Angeles until Monday evening.

-- Wildfires raging - A fire in northern California meanwhile continued to expand overnight Sunday, spurred by the heat and increased winds.
+The NWS said temperatures were beginning to dip, with breezes arriving in northern California and storms in Arizona and New Mexico on Monday, but warned of "another day of potentially record-breaking heat" in parts of the western US.

+"Excessive heat warnings remain in effect from California to Utah since readings will still be well above normal for Monday," it said, with particularly high overnight temperatures robbing many heat-struck regions of much-needed respite.

+- Wildfires raging - In California -- where more than twice as many acres have burned this year compared to the same point in 2020's record-breaking season -- a large fire near Lake Tahoe expanded Monday, spurred by the heat, increased winds, low humidity and dry vegetation.

-Authorities said they had received reports of homes destroyed in multiple towns and urged residents to stay away, with footage from the area showing burnt-out abandoned cars and houses.
+A combination of two blazes sparked by lightning last week, the Beckwourth Complex fire has rapidly grown to some 90,000 acres.
+Large areas of forest have burned, with reports of homes destroyed in multiple towns, and footage from the area showing burnt-out abandoned cars and buildings.

-Large areas of forest in the Beckwourth area appeared to be on fire, with huge clouds of smoke rising above the hills, and forecasters warned of fire conditions in southern California Monday with dropping humidity and gusting winds.
+As the state enters what are traditionally its most dangerous months for wildfires, evacuation orders were also issued for the River Fire, which began Sunday just south of the Yosemite National Park.

-In the state of Oregon, the Bootleg Fire more than tripled in size between Friday and Sunday, gaining more than 100,000 acres, according to the US Forest Service.
+In the neighboring state of Oregon, the even larger Bootleg Fire more than tripled in size since Friday, reaching more than 150,000 acres and threatening power supplies to California.
+Two firefighters were killed in an aviation accident in Arizona.

-Canadian transport minister Omar Alghabra on Sunday announced new emergency measures aimed at preventing further wildfires in the tinder-dry region, including steps to slow or limit train traffic.
+Canadian transport minister Omar Alghabra on Sunday announced new emergency measures aimed at preventing further wildfires in the tinder-dry region, including steps to slow or limit trains, which can spark blazes.

-Trains are a common cause of wildfires, often when their spark-arresting devices are poorly maintained.

 Several roads and highways in the area have been closed as the government rated the wildfire risk in much of the province as "extreme."
 A dozen municipalities remained under evacuation orders.